atalert-dev/atalert-python/README.md

 Then, take note of the webhook url slug for the code examples below!

 It's a best practice to make as many different webhooks as you need for different functional areas, such as code deployments, new user registrations, results of a long-running data pipeline.
-If there's information somewhere that's difficult to get to, use atalert to send it to your Slack workspace.
+If there's information somewhere that's difficult to get to, use Atalert to send it to your Slack workspace.

 ## Installation

 `pip install atalert` or `poetry add atalert`

-## Usage
+## Basic Usage

 ```
 import atalert